pingcap/docs-cn/dev/tidb-in-kubernetes/reference/tools/in-kubernetes.md

 ## Use Helm

 [Helm](https://helm.sh/) is a package management tool for Kubernetes.
-Refer to [Helm Documentation](https://github.com/helm/helm#install) to install Helm.
-The steps are as follows:
+Make sure your Helm version >= 2.9.0 and < 3.0.0.
+The installation steps are as follows:

 1. Install Helm client